islomar/parrotter/README.md

 Implement a console-based social networking application (similar to Twitter) satisfying the scenarios below.

+## How to run it
+* You need Java 8.
+* There are two options:
+  * Option 1
+    * First, run 'mvn clean package'
+    * Then, run 'java -jar target/parrotter-jar-with-dependencies.jar'
+  * Option 2
+    * Just execute "run-parrotter.sh" or "run-parrotter.bat".
+* Enjoy it.

 ##Features

 Posting: Alice can publish messages to a personal timeline